stevenrobertson/sd-docs/report/misc.md

 queue.
 Discarding half of the points that were computed to provide an accurate long-run density intuitively seems much more severe than discarding half of the bits to recover an accurate density value, yet the principles are the same;
 dithering works just as well with one bit as with eight.
-There are pathological cases in which this technique could result in additional shot noise in dark image regions, but this can be solved by simply increasing the number of iterations on such images, and is in any case unlikely to appear in practice.

-### Reducing accumulator size
+In some circumstances, the consolidation queue may remove enough redundancy from the address lines to allow more traditional storage of this information in the upper bits of the address.
+Since the framebuffer configuration is available during code generation, the appropriate scheme can be selected automatically.

 Even at a mere 32 bits per sample, queueing every sample of a high resolution flame would exhaust a GPU's memory[^queuesize].
-Periodically, the queue for each tile must be flushed to the accumulators, involving at least one write for every sample in the tile.
-Reducing the size of an accumulator increases the number of samples that can fit inside a single tile, thus requiring fewer tiles.
-This leaves more space for each tile queue, allowing more points to be processed per flush.
+As a result, output queues must be managed in real-time by threads running on the device, rather than in an offline fashion by the CPU.
+To remain within the bounds of this algorithm, the flushing process must operate over as large a range as possible, a task made possible by the techniques of the next two sections.

 [^queuesize]: $(1920 \cdot 1080) \, \text{pixels} \cdot 2000 \,
 \text{samples}/\text{pixel} \cdot 4 \, \text{bytes}/\text{sample} = 16588800000
 \, \text{bytes}$

-#### Color subsampling
+### Color subsampling

 Most rendered flames are compressed with the JPEG image codec or the H.264 video codec.
 These codecs, and many others, reduce the